poljpocket/SystemConfigVersions/README.md

 ![Admin GUI revisions list](docs/revisions-list.png)

-The run button inside the table will run all revisions including the current one, but not the ones below it.
+The run button inside the table will run all revisions up to and including the current one.

 The "Run All" button will run all revisions which haven't been run yet.